-These settings won't be reset after a reboot, however, they might be reset after a macOS update.
+These settings typically won't be reset after a reboot, however, they might be reset after a macOS update.

 DNS 127.0.0.1

 If you use your own dns server like dnscrypt-proxy and set DNS to 127.0.0.1 in macOS network settings, you may find your DNS (127.0.0.1) to be removed after a macOS update.
-In that case, macOS will use your router's default DNS (from your internet provider) instead.
+In that case, macOS will use your router's default DNS (usually from your internet provider) instead.
 Sometimes you may not even realize it immediately after the macOS update since the default router DNS works well for most cases, unless you create lots of custom rules in your dnscrypt-proxy configuration file.

 pmset